Peer-to-Peer (P2P) Architecture

 • Hybrid P2P networks

-Unstructured P2P networks
+Unstructured (or Decentralized) P2P networks

-Structured P2P networks
+Structured (or Centralized) P2P networks

-While structured P2P networks are generally more effective, they have some centralization due to their organized architecture.
+While structured P2P networks are more effective, they have some centralization due to their organized architecture.
 This means that they may be more expensive to maintain and set up than unstructured P2P networks.
 However, structured P2P networks are more stable than unstructured P2P networks.

 Hybrid P2P networks